Code-Institute-Submissions/ms1-go2snow/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for section "Why Choose Us" was copied from the website, [Flexiski](https://www.flexiski.com/) and edited to fit with the company's own product.

 ### Media
 - The photos used in this site were obtained from Pexels, Pixabay and Unsplash.